 The important feature of (3.8) is that it is a prediction problem of Y by X, subject to the budget constraint.
 Since the budget constraint depends on the nonzero elements of γ and the cost function can be highly nonlinear, it is computationally challenging to obtain an exact solution to (3.8).
-Instead, we obtain an approximate solution using modern machine learning techniques (e.g. LASSO or OGA) that are readily available.
-The LASSO is well known in the economics literature; whereas the OGA (orthogonal greedy algorithm) is much less known.
-In Appendix S2, we therefore describe in more detail an OGA that is adapted to the data collection problem.
-In Appendix S3, we show that it possesses desirable theoretical properties in the following sense.
+Instead, we obtain an approximate solution using modern machine learning techniques (e.g., LASSO-least absolute shrinkage and selection operator, or OGA-orthogonal greedy algorithm) that are readily available.
+The LASSO is well known in the economics literature, whereas the OGA is much less known.
+In Appendix A, we therefore describe in more detail an OGA that is adapted to the data collection problem.
+In Appendix B, we show that it possesses desirable theoretical properties in the following sense.
 We derive the finite-sample bound on the MSE of the average treatment effect estimator resulting from the OGA method.
 The natural target for this MSE is an infeasible MSE when γ_0 is known a priori.
-Theorem 3.1 establishes conditions under which the difference between the MSE resulting from our method and the infeasible MSE decreases at a rate of 1/k as k increases, where k is the number of the steps in the OGA.
-It is known in a simpler setting than ours that this rate 1/k cannot generally be improved (see, e.g., Barron, Cohen, Dahmen, and DeVore, 2008).
-In Appendix S6, we provide simulations to show that the OGA works well in finite samples.
+Theorem C.2 establishes conditions under which the difference between the MSE resulting from our method and the infeasible MSE decreases at a rate of 1/k as k increases, where k is the number of the steps in the OGA.
+It is known in a simpler setting than ours that this rate 1/k cannot generally be improved (see, e.g., Barron et al., 2008).
+In Online Appendix S4, we provide simulations to show that the OGA works well in finite samples.